 - Home Sweet Home: Both Ping Cho and Marco's main motivations.
 In the end, Ping Cho accepts the Khan's offer to stay in his court while Polo is allowed to return back to Venice after 18 years.

 - I Never Said It Was Poison: Tegana knows about a passageway in a cave he claims he has never visited.

-- Lighter and Softer: When the story begins, the Doctor is still his original "angry old man" type.
-After being absent for an entire episode, he returns as his more widely-recognized "grandfatherly" type.
+- Lighter and Softer: When the story begins, the Doctor is still his original "angry old man" self.
+After being absent for an entire episode, he returns with his more widely-recognized "grandfatherly" personality.

 - Obviously Evil: Tegana wears his heart on his sleeve regarding his hostility and distrust towards the TARDIS crew.

 - Portrait Painting Peephole: The Doctor and Susan enter "The Cave of Five Hundred Eyes" which has walls painted with two hundred and fifty men.
 Susan sees one set of eyes moving and screams.

 - Professional Gambler: Kublai Khan and the Doctor.
 The latter tries winning the TARDIS back after already winning pretty much half of Asia.
 He loses.

 - Scenery Porn: Based on the surviving publicity photos and telesnaps, the story must have had some truly exceptional sets and costumes.